 Healthy Foods Program

-Program Snacks: As a part of our mandate, LTCES offers free or low barrier programs for youth and families in West Courtenay.
-Healthy snacks are offered at these programs to support young people in gaining extra nutrition as well as staying alert and energetic during programs.
-We anticipate serving 1000 free after school and family program snacks over the 2023 year.
+As a part of our mandate, LTCES offers free or low barrier programs for youth and families in West Courtenay.
+Healthy snacks are offered to support young people in gaining extra nutrition as well as staying alert and energetic during programs.
+We anticipate requiring 1000 free after school and family program snacks over the 2022/23 year.

-Cooking Programs: Another key piece of our food literacy support are free after-school cooking programs, providing youth with the skills and confidence to prepare healthy, tasty, affordable meals.
-LTCES is also re-establishing cooking programs for community members after a hiatus due to the pandemic.
+Another key piece of our food literacy support are cooking programs for students and the broader community.
+These support the skills and confidence to prepare healthy, tasty, affordable meals.

-Exciting food literacy, food security, and education momentum lays ahead with the build of the new Lake Trail Community School Garden and Outdoor Hub, and the evolution of our Healthy Foods Program which also includes free after school cooking programs.
+Exciting food literacy, food security, and education momentum lays ahead with the build of the new Lake Trail Community School Garden and Outdoor Hub, and the evolution of our Healthy Foods Program.